commongeek/datasette-quickchart/README.md

 # datasette-quickchart
 Datasette plugin for making quick charts from tables and SQL queries using Apex Charts.
 It only takes 2 clicks to make a first chart.

+## Requirements

+Requires Datesette version >=1.0a16.
+It won't work with 0.65 and earlier.

 ## Installation

 The plugin is single-file and 100% JS, so no installation via PyPI packages is required.
 Just add a link to your Datasette configuration: